-This TORDH shelving unit has room for plant pots and water jugs.
-Perfect on a smaller terrace – and add more units when you like.
-Made of acacia, just like the matching ÄPPLARÖ outdoor furniture.
+This low TORDH shelving unit has room for plant pots and tools.
+Perfect on a small terrace or balcony – and complete with more units when you like.
+Made of acacia and matches ÄPPLARÖ outdoor furniture.

 TORDH shelving units take care of your storage needs on the balcony or terrace, and you can easily complete with more units if your storage needs grow.